anuelt2/zero_day/README.md

 # My First Git Repository

 Welcome to my first Git repository(not exactly) as an ALX software engineering student.
-This project is part of familirizing myself with Git and GitHub as a part of my learning journey.
+This project is part of familiarizing myself with Git and GitHub as a part of my learning journey.

 ## Introduction